 It’s an all-too-familiar story: You spend all week carefully monitoring your diet and making good choices, and come Friday night you go out for a few drinks and next thing you know you’re going face-first into a plate of french fries (so long, diet).
 And lest we forget, alcohol itself does contain calories (7 per gram, which is less than fat but more than carbs and protein).
 A shot of clear liquor will run you about 80 to 90 calories on average, while fruity drinks or heavy beers like IPAs can exceed 200.
 Alcohol also contains more sugars and carbs, which can be harmful for those who have gluten intolerances and those with candida and yeast overgrowth (healthy cocktails do exist though.
 Here’s how to make them).

 Yes, you can drink alcohol without it encroaching on your fitness goals.

 As we’ve all experienced, a night of drinking can profoundly affect your activity the next day.
 Going to the gym while hung over is a displeasure I wouldn’t wish on my worst enemy.
 You’re dehydrated, lethargic, and overall just lacking the motivation necessary for anything that can’t be done from your couch.

 In the end, alcohol isn’t necessarily the problem—drunk (and hung over) you is the problem.
+For those people who have poor detoxification, hangovers may be worse and harder to get over than the average partier.
 All of these negative effects are only exacerbated the more you drink, so as long as you’re doing it mindfully and controlling your intake, there’s no reason you can’t toss a few back every now and then.